telerik/kendo-ui-core/docs/controls/editors/colorpicker/overview.md

 ## See Also

-Other articles on Kendo UI ColorPicker:
+Other articles on the Kendo UI ColorPicker:

 * [Overview of the ASP.NET MVC HtmlHelper Extension for the ColorPicker Widget](http://docs.telerik.com/aspnet-mvc/helpers/colorpicker/overview)
 * [Overview of the ColorPicker JSP Tag]({% slug overview_colorpicker_uiforjsp %})
 * [Overview of the ColorPicker PHP Class](/php/widgets/colorpicker/overview)
 * [ColorPicker JavaScript API Reference](/api/javascript/ui/colorpicker)

-Articles on Kendo UI ColorPalette:
+Articles on the Kendo UI ColorPalette:

 * [Overview of the ASP.NET MVC HtmlHelper Extension for the ColorPalette Widget](http://docs.telerik.com/aspnet-mvc/helpers/colorpalette/overview)
 * [Overview of the ColorPalette JSP Tag]({% slug overview_colorpalette_uiforjsp %})